 So far there are only foreign investment restrictions in Switzerland with regard to the acquisition of residential real estate by foreigners (Lex Koller).
-However, a parliamentary motion has recently requested the establishment of foreign investment control regulations.
-A draft of a Federal foreign investment control act was issued in 2022 and is currently pending in Parliament.
+However, a parliamentary motion has requested the establishment of foreign investment control regulations.
+An amended draft (with a reduced scope compared to the preliminary draft) of a Federal foreign investment control act was issued end of 2023 and is currently being deliberated in Parliament.
 The law would subject foreign investments by (certain) foreign entities in (certain) Swiss businesses (e.g. companies running critical infrastructures) to an approval requirement.
+The law is not expected to come into force until 2025 at the earliest.

-34. Does your jurisdiction have any

-exchange control requirements?
+34. Does your jurisdiction have any exchange control requirements?